Sirius0301/doc/cv_en.md

 - Cooperating with overseas colleagues to manage Alibaba Cloud resources
 - Configuration, management, and operation of Alibaba Cloud Container Service
 - Using `Azure DevOps` to complete the business system `CI/CD`
-- Daily operation work by using `servicenow
+- Daily operation work by using `ServiceNow`

 #### Achievement：